jramirezl/forecast/README.md

 * **ForecastService** Responsible for processing all the data and calculate the average.

-In the testing load the JSON sample file to load the ``ResponseDto`` which is the root object ``openweathermap`` from the response of the API.
+In testing, a load JSON mechanism was used.
+Once the file is opened the content is loaded into``ResponseDto`` intance which is the root object ``openweathermap`` from the response from the API.

 If there is an error on the input it will return ``400 code`` on sucesss it will return ``200 code`` and if there is an error on the API it will return ``500 code``